SamanSajadi/Neural-Network/README.md

  for #Regression
-I just showed how to use Neura Network for Regression on Boston House data set.
+I just showed how to use Neura Network for Regression on Boston House data set and hoe to vilidate your Network.

 another Code is provided for #Classification using Mnist data set.
 I tried to show how to preprocess your data and lables like One Hot encoding lables or normalaize and reshaping images.